Accessibility Tools

 Our Designated Safeguarding Lead is Mrs Kathryn Sanderson, Red Kites Teacher.

 The Deputy Designated Leads are: Mr Ed Carlyle.
-Executive Headteacher and Miss Mikayla Aldous, Head of School.
+Executive Headteacher and Mrs Sharon Mwaramba, Acting Head of School.

 Pupil Premium